 With the benefit of HGH, a well-conditioned could expect to shave off about half a second in a 10-second sprint over 100 meters.

 That may not seem like much but that little time “divides the winner from the last-place finisher,” said Dr. Ken Ho, who led the study at the Garvan Institute of Medical Research in Sydney.

 There are a few caveats to that test.
 For starters, elite athletes were not used.
 And secondly, for ethical reasons, the subjects used smaller doses for a shorter time than the presumed, typical illegal user.

 Greater doses for longer periods may have resulted in more serious side effects.
-Keep in mind, the subjects were only volunteers and not pro athletes.
-Those in the study who received HGH were more likely to experience swelling and joint paint verses those who received the placebo.
-Obviously, side effects are thought to be more serious at the higher doses.
+Keep in mind, that the subjects were only volunteers and not pro athletes.
+Those in the study who received HGH were more likely to experience swelling and joint paint versus those who received the placebo.
+Obviously, side effects are thought to be more serious in higher doses.

 So is HGH performance-enhancing?